gemmarx/cbtrie_assoc/README.md

 Give all keys.
 'ks' is an array of type(typack) in class_typack module.
 - call kvs%get_num(key, value)
-Give a value as a form of numeric type.
+Give the numeric value binding to the 'key' in 'value'.
-'value' must have a right type.
+'value' must have the right type.

 ### Functions of type(assoc) :: kvs
-- kvs%get(key)
-Give the value binding to the 'key'.
 - kvs%have(key)
-Ask if the 'key' is in the assoc.
+Ask if the 'key' is in.
+- kvs%get_type(key)
+Give a character string of a type information of value binding to the 'key'.
+- kvs%get_str(key)
+Give a value binding to the 'key' as a form of character string.
+If its type is numeric, the value is converted into a character string, which cannot be used as a key for the assoc yet.
 - kvs%first()
 Give the first key according to ascii order.
 - kvs%last()
 Give the last key according to ascii order.
 - kvs%next(str)
-Give the key following to 'str' according to ascii order. str does not have to exist in the assoc.
+Give the key following to 'str' in ascii order.
+'str' does not have to be in.
 - kvs%prev(str)
-Give the key followed by 'str' according to ascii order. str does not have to exist in the assoc.
+Give the key followed by 'str' in ascii order.
-- kvs%get_type(key)
-Give a type information of value binding to the 'key'
+'str' does not have to be in.
 - kvs%nelm()
-Give the number of psirs registerd in.
+Give the number of pairs registered in.

 ## Usage2
 Traverse all the keys of the assoc